kvjinoy/MultiThreading/README.md

 **Thread Creation**

 There are two implementations provided for thread creation.

 The class _ThreadHandlerWithExplicitThread_ will create 10 threads explicitly using the _Task.Factory.StartNew_ method with the LongRunning Task Creation Options.

 The class _ThreadHandlerWithImplicitThread_ will create the threads implicitly using the _Task.Run_ method, and the task will be added to the thread pool.
 This is a more recommended method to follow.

 The aggregated tasks from the class can run asynchronously with synchronous access to the file and append the content within it.
+The newly created file available under the folder will be /log